 This article highlights an email from a young lady who had a hard time saving until she came to the important realization highlighted in the title.
 This is a great idea that can jumpstart your savings.

-“The Mistake People Make When Investing” by Chris Reining at chrisreining.com
+“The Mistakes People Make When Investing” by Chris Reining at chrisreining.com

 This is a heartfelt story about how Chris learned about investing from his father who he later had a falling out with.
 I agree with Chris’ investing philosophy of using index funds.
 Takeaway quote: “Warren Buffett says, ‘Investing is simple, but it’s not easy.’
 And it’s true.
 You can put all your money in index funds.
 That’s simple.
 Then you have to do nothing.
 That’s hard.”